indico/indico/docs/source/config/auth.rst

   providers you have installed.
 - ``title`` -- The title of the provider (shown in the account list of the user profile).
 If omitted, the provider name is used.
-- ``default_group_provider`` -- If you have any providers which have group support (usually the case for LDAP), you should enable this for exactly one provider.
-This is used by legacy parts of Indico such as the room booking module which support groups but only take a group name and no information from which provider to get them.
 - ``trusted_email`` -- Set this to ``True`` if all email addresses received from the provider are trustworthy, i.e. if it is guaranteed that an email address actually belongs to the user (either because